gitFaisal/crypto_currency_scraper/README.md

 Example of how to use: <br>
 >>> *run terminal*<br>

-- I change my directory to desktop here because the script file is on my desktop
+- Make sure you in the right directory, in my case my script is on desktop.

 >>> cd desktop<br>
 >>> python coinmarketcap.py<br>